Wireless Networking Safety

-Wireless networks are generally considered to be less secure than wired networks; however, with proper configuration and encryption enabled, they can provide more than adequate security for most users.
-Read our Accessing Wireless Networks Safely Brochure to learn more and better protect your privacy.
+Wireless networks are generally considered to be less secure than wired networks.
+However with proper configuration and encryption enabled, they can provide more than adequate security for most users.

 Wireless at RIT

-RIT offers three different wireless networks across campus: an open public network, an encrypted WPA network, and an encrypted WPA2 network.
-We strongly recommend using the WPA2 or WPA network at all times, as they provide much better quality and security for users.
-WPA2 is the preferred protocol, as it offers the best security.
+We strongly recommend using the RIT network at all times, as it provides much better quality and security for users.
+WPA2is the preferred protocol as it offers the best security.

-More information on wireless networking at RIT can be found on the ITS Wireless Computing at RIT page.
+More information on wireless network routers at RIT can be found at the ITS Wireless Computing at RIT page.

-Please note that the use of wireless network routers is not permitted in residential areas on campus.
-Use of wired routers is acceptable; however, you must read and comply with Resnet's guide to Using a Router on the RIT Network prior to setup.
+Please note that the use of wireless network routers is not permitted in the residential areas on campus.
+Use of wired routers is acceptable, however you should read and comply with Resnet's guide to using a router on the RIT Network prior to setup.

-Without a secure configuration, your wireless network is open to anyone within range of the access point (typically anywhere from 100-1000 feet).
-Anyone in your area can "piggyback" on your connection and use your Internet, which can lead to a number of problems such as service violations, bandwidth shortages, abuse, activity monitoring, or direct attacks to your computer.
+Without a secure configuration, your wireless network is open to anyone within range of the access point.
+Anyone within range can "piggyback" on your connection and use your internet, which can lead to a number of problems such as service violations, bandwith shortages, abuse, activity monitoring, or direct attacks to your computer.

 - Avoid sending sensitive information (such as online banking, shopping, etc.) over an open wireless network.